Nettie Moore (song): Critical reception

 Jon Dolan, writing in Rolling Stone, where the song placed eighth on a list of "The 25 Best Bob Dylan Songs of the 21st Century", noted that, although it has lyrical roots in the 1857 James Lord Pierpont and Marshall S. Pike composition "Gentle Nettie Moore" and other pre-20th century folk songs, Dylan's "Nettie Moore" nonetheless "feels so personal" to the songwriter because of the way he sings of wandering the earth and being "in a cowboy band".

 Spectrum Culture included the song on a list of Dylan's "20 Best Songs of the '00s".
 In an article accompanying the list, critic Tyler Dunston also sees the song as a "personal account", noting that "Dylan conflates the myth of a version of himself with American music, the story of which is deeply entangled with mythology and history—from the Faustian fiction of Robert Johnson’s legendary guitar skill to the very real histories of oppression that blues and folk music arise out of and document.
 It is one of the great ironies of the history of the blues that the racial discrimination which they so often documented is itself responsible for the fact that the early history of the blues is so poorly documented.
 Dylan knows it is impossible to fill these gaps, but he weaves an incomplete tapestry anyway.
 (We may see his supposed 'plagiarism' as a kind of scattered history.)"

 In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon praise the song's "very creative arrangement, including a highly streamlined rhythm section...and cello playing pizzicato as well as with the bow" and call it "one of the best songs on Modern Times".

 Singer/songwriter Patti Smith included it on a playlist of her "16 favorite Bob Dylan love songs."
 On the opposite end of the spectrum, historian Sean Wilentz, seeing darker implications in the line "No knife could ever cut our love apart", interprets the song as being an oblique murder ballad in his book Bob Dylan's America.

 A USA Today article ranking "all of Bob Dylan's songs" placed "Nettie Moore" 24th (out of 359).

+Jokermen Podcast placed the song 9th on their ranking of Dylan's top 100 post-1966 songs.